segmentio/inbound/README.md

 // "segment.io"

 inbound.shorten.url('http://ianstormtaylor.com/oocss-plus-sass-is-the-best-way-to-css/?utm_source=hackernewsletter&utm_medium=email')
-// "ianstormtaylor.com/oocss-plus-sass-is-the-best-way-to-css"
+// "ianstormtaylor.com/oocss-plus-sass-is-the-best-way-to-css
 ```

 ## Contribute

 ### Matchers
 Matchers help identify and attach more semantic information to referral sources.
-We'd love your help on adding the hundreds of social, search, ad, and other referral sources not matched yet by inbound.
+We'd your help on adding the hundreds of social, search, ad, and other referral sources not matched yet by inbound.

 To add matchers:

-1. Using existing matchers as an example, create your matcher at [/lib/matchers/](https://github.com/segmentio/inbound/lib/matchers/).
+1. Using existing matchers as an example, create your matcher at [/lib/matchers/](https://github.com/segmentio/inbound/tree/master/lib/matchers/).
-1. Add your matcher to the priority list of matchers in [index.js](https://github.com/segmentio/inbound/lib/matchers/index.js).
+1. Add your matcher to the priority list of matchers in [index.js](https://github.com/segmentio/inbound/tree/master/lib/matchers/index.js).
-1. Add your test cases to [the test cases file](https://github.com/segmentio/inbound/test/cases/referrers.json).
+1. Add your test cases to [the test cases file](https://github.com/segmentio/inbound/tree/master/test/cases/referrers.json).
 1. Run and confirm that your test cases pass: ```npm test```
-1. Add your matcher to the [readme](https://github.com/segmentio/inbound/README.md).
+1. Add your matcher to the [readme](https://github.com/segmentio/inbound/tree/master/README.md).
 1. Submit your pull request!

 ## Advanced